Non-domestic fire safety

 The guide does not apply to premises used for overnight sleeping accommodation or for child-minding.

-Premises with sleeping accommodation
+Existing premises with sleeping accommodation

 Evacuation of disabled people from buildings